sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some more tame ways:

-* xe.com, this is the preferred method. generally 1.5% spread which is pretty good.
+* xe.com, this is the preferred method.
+Generally a 1.5% spread which is pretty good.
 * Wire transfer
 * Cash a check (takes 20-30 days I hear)
 * RBC Royal Bank (they have a cross boarder checking account, but the spread is usually